TypeStrong/fork-ts-checker-webpack-plugin/CONTRIBUTING.md

 ### Releasing a stable version

-Fixes and tested features from the `beta` branch can be merged with the `master` branch.
-Please ensure your branch is up to date with the `master` and then [open a Pull Request](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/compare/master...).
+Fixes and tested features from the `beta` branch can be merged with the `main` branch.
+Please ensure your branch is up to date with the `main` and then [open a Pull Request](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/compare/main...).